How to prepare your staff for communicating internationally

 While researching a market for signs of promising opportunities is a natural move to make, you must also heed the technical aspects of setting up a legally compliant business in that country.

-Implement the right communication toolscheap international calls for business
+Implement the right communication tools

 These days, a business can find a huge number of communication tools at their disposal, but it doesn’t strictly follow that you can pick any such tool and expect the same results regardless.

-Whether they want to interact with either a fellow staff member or a client across geographic borders, a staffer should use email to show respect for the other party’s scarce time and attention, as advised in CIO article, and resort to the phone for when an issue needs to be solved quickly.
+Whether they want to interact with either a fellow staff member or a client across geographic borders, a staffer should use email to show respect for the other party’s scarce time and attention, as advised in a CIO article, and resort to the phone for when an issue needs to be solved quickly.

 Have overseas workers?
 Meet them face-to-face